paulbutcher/ScalaMock/new_homepage_src/_user_guide/062_sharing_specs2.md

 ### Complex fixture contexts

-When multiple test cases need to work with the same mocks (and more generally - the same fixtures: files, sockets, database connections, etc.) you can use fixture contexts that extends `MockContext` trait.
+When multiple test cases need to work with the same mocks (and more generally, the same fixtures: files, sockets, database connections, etc.) you can use fixture contexts that extends `MockContext` trait:

 ```scala
 class CoffeeMachineTest extends Specification {